Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           At Glassman Technology, we provide innovative digital marketing solutions designed to help your business thrive in today’s competitive online landscape.
 Our services include search engine optimization (SEO), social media management, pay-per-click advertising (PPC), content creation, email marketing, and web analytics.
-We focus on crafting tailored strategies to meet your unique goals, ensuring measurable results and a strong online presenc
+We focus on crafting tailored strategies to meet your unique goals, ensuring measurable results and a strong online presence.

+          <p>With a team of experts passionate about delivering success, we pride ourselves on providing customized campaigns that
+          resonate with your audience and drive growth.
+Whether you're looking to improve visibility, boost engagement, or maximize ROI, Glassman Technology has the tools and expertise to elevate your digital marketing efforts.</p>

         actions:
           - type: Button
             label: Get Services